top of page

 May 2021 - The School is officially approved for incorporation by NYSED (Commissioner's Consent).

-August 2021 - The rental property owner closes on the property and the School immediately begins renovations for classrooms in the Main House and the Carriage House, in time for school start.
+August 2021 - The rental property owner closes on the property and the School immediately begins renovations for classrooms in the Main House (aka "The White House") and the Carriage House, in time for school start.

 September 3, 2021 - The School hosts its Opening Ceremony and Silent Auction for families and the local public.
 Speakers at the event are: IDA Chairman of the Board James Thomson, Delaware Chamber of Commerce President Ray Pucci, Bovina Town Historian Ray LaFever, BCMS Advisory Board Member and Bovina Farmer Donna Dickson-Noonan (Glenanore Farm), along with Sophie and David.

-September 8, 2021 - The School officially opens with 3 Montessori full-time guides, 1 property caretaker, and 35 students in three classrooms: Toddler half-day program (18-36m), Primary (3-6) & Elementary (6-12y).
+September 8, 2021 - The School officially opens with 3 Montessori full-time guides, 1 property caretaker, and 35 students in three classrooms: Toddler half-day program (18-36m), Primary (3-6y) & Elementary (6-12y).
 The primary lead guide lives on campus full-time in what is known as the Chicken House.

-September 7, 2022 - The School opens with 8 full-time guides, 1 property caretaker, and one part-time Spanish guide, with 44 students in four classrooms: Toddler (18-36m), Primary (3-6y), Elementary (6-12y) & a small Middle School (12-15y).
+September 7, 2022 - The School opens its second year with 8 full-time guides, 1 property caretaker, and one part-time Spanish guide, with 44 students in four classrooms: Toddler (18-36m), Primary (3-6y), Elementary (6-12y) & a small Middle School (12-15y).
 Two guide families live on campus full-time; in the Chicken House and on the 2nd floor of the Carriage House.

-September 16, 2022 - The School obtains its Office of Children and Family Services (OCFS) license, enabling the school to offer a full-day toddler daycare program.
+September 16, 2022 - The School obtains its Office of Children and Family Services (OCFS) license, enabling the school to offer a full-day toddler daycare center program.

-September 22, 2022 - The School is awarded the New Business Rising Star Award from the NY Delaware County Chamber of Commerce.
+September 22, 2022 - The School is awarded the New Business Rising Star Award from the NY Delaware County Chamber of Commerce

 bottom of page